uwegeercken/datagenerator2/README.md

         .map(Try::getResult)
         .toList();

-    // generate rows lazily until a condition is met rowGenerator.generateRows()
+    // generate rows lazily until a condition is met ( using e.g. limit or takeWhile on the stream) rowGenerator.generateRows()
         .filter(Try::isSuccess)
         .map(Try::getResult)